EdwardLeeee/log-collector-mircoservice/README_en.md

 - Logger API documentation: `http://localhost:8081`

 ## Automated testing
-The test_auto_logger.py file, situated within the logger directory, is specifically designed for automated testing of the logging module.
-After installing the pytest framework using pip install pytest, you can run the tests directly by executing pytest test_auto_logger.py.
+The `test_auto_logger.py` file, situated within the logger directory, is specifically designed for automated testing of the logging module.
+After installing the pytest framework using `pip install pytest`, you can run the tests directly by executing `pytest test_auto_logger.py`.

 ## Detailed Description
-For more comprehensive project desciption, please refer to https://hackmd.io/@OliverLin12/r1eEp6cs0
+For more comprehensive project desciption, please refer to [this hackmd document](https://hackmd.io/@OliverLin12/r1eEp6cs0).